Testing for heavy metals in food

 Examples of laboratories marketing heavy metals testing

-EDF has evaluated two commercial labs: Brooks Applied Labs in Seattle, WA and Eurofins Food Integrity and Innovation Lab in Madison, WI and is comfortable recommending both.
-Healthy Babies Bright Futures used Brooks Labs for its heavy metal and inorganic arsenic analysis of baby food report in 2019.
+EDF has evaluated and recommends two commercial labs: Brooks Applied Labs in Seattle, WA and Eurofins Food Integrity and Innovation Lab in Madison, WI.
+Healthy Babies Bright Futures used Brooks Applied Labs for its heavy metal and inorganic arsenic analysis of baby food report in 2019.

 Learn more